June 1, 1978: Apple launches the Disk II floppy drive, one of the company’s most important peripherals ever.

 Disk II becomes a big hit for Apple

-When it launched in June 1978, the Disk II became a big hit for Apple, helping drive sales of the Apple II as Markkula hoped.
+When it launched in June 1978, the Disk II became a great success for Apple, boosting sales of the Apple II as Markkula had hoped.
 It arrived around the same time as Apple DOS, Apple’s first official operating system.

 The Disk II proved significant in two other ways as well.
 First, it became obscenely profitable for the company — and helped establish the high-profit-margin strategy that continues to this day.
 Using only $140 in components, Apple manufactured a disk drive that sold for $495 during preorders.
 (It cost $595 if bought later.)
-Even at that price, the Disk II was the most-affordable floppy disk drive sold by a computer company, however.
+Even at that price, though, the Disk II was the most-affordable floppy disk drive sold by any computer company at the time.

 The second reason the Disk II was important is because it marked the end of an era at Apple.
 Like the Apple-1 and Apple II computers, this was a device predominantly designed by Woz, with only a team of two responsible for it.
 Afterward, Apple moved to a more committee-driven approach to its tech.
 Initially, this hurt the company, resulting in the disastrous Apple III.

 Apple went on to produce six variants of the Disk II over the course of the Apple II’s lifetime: the Disk II, the Disk III, the DuoDisk, the Disk IIc, the UniDisk 5.25 and the Apple 5.25 Drive.
 Some version of a floppy disk drive continued to ship with Apple computers right up to the iMac G3 in 1998.

 Do you remember the Disk II?
 Leave your comments below.